-Many sources note that Randall passed away of a heart attack or head injury while filming THE ROYAL MOUNTED RIDES AGAIN serial in 1945 at Iverson's Ranch in Chatsworth, California.
+Some sources (incorrectly) note that Randall passed away from a heart attack or head injury while filming THE ROYAL MOUNTED RIDES AGAIN serial in 1945 at Iverson's Ranch in Chatsworth, California.
 Western/serial fan Bob Siler, who has a copy of Randall's death certificate, communicated to me that: "according to Jack Randall's death certificate, he was thrown from his horse and hit a tree ...".
 Merrill's book includes many details on Randall's death, including various accounts of what happened (the horse spooked when a paper blew in front of the animal; or Randall lost control of the horse while trying to catch his hat which had blown off during the ride).
 What is known is that Randall had been hired to play the main heavy and he hadn't done any extensive horseback riding for about five years.
 He died as a result of a injury suffered in a horse riding mishap during the filming of a running insert.
 His ride was filmed three times, and the accident occurred on that third try.
 Merrill also confirms that the accident occurred at Ray Corrigan's ranch, not Iversons.
 Lastly, the coroners report noted the cause of death was a severe chest injury with broken ribs and punctured lung (and no mention of a heart attack or blow to the head).

 The Forest Lawn (cemetery) people have been very helpful, and provided the following burial information on both Randall brothers: Addison Owen Randall, aka Allen Byron Randall, is interred at Garden Crypt 104 in Gardens of Memory at Forest Lawn - Glendale.
 Robert Randall is interred at Crypt 102, Gardens of Memory, at Forest Lawn - Glendale.